EvgenyDos/postconfigurations/README.md

-It is Ansible playbooks.
+These are Ansible playbooks.
 They were tested with CentOS 7.
-Playbooks are available via https://git.
+Playbooks are available via https://git.tmaws.io/ipi/ansible-kickstart

-This Repo included list of ansible playbooks:
+This Repo included 2 ansible playbooks:
 - Postinstall_servers_configurations
-- Cloudstack_compute_install_ansible
-- Baremetal_servers_installation
+- Cloudstack

+1.)
+Postinstall_servers_configurations roles:
-The conf task number is https:/
+The conf task number is https://contegixapp1.livenation.com/jira/browse/IPI-454 (Child of IPI-439)

 How to use:
 cd postinstall_servers_configurations/
 ansible-playbook main.yml -i inventory	(fill list of postinstal roles) ansible-playbook main.yml -i inventory -t rsyslog ansible-playbook main.yml -i inventory -t updates,rsyslog,rpm

-1.)
-Postinstall_servers_configurations roles:

 - updates:	*	*	*	Install all latest updates on a system, Adding the internal ticketmaster repositaries, Adding the proxy parameters in yum.conf.
 - rpm:		*	*	*	Install additional RPM packages on a system.